Why Most Medical SEO Doesn’t Attract Patients

 If you want to get the attention of your patients—start by writing about the common problems your clients experience.
 Think of the biggest problems your patients have, and write an article about how to solve them.

-If you’re a chiropractor, you could write an article on five ways to avoid back pain.
-If you’re an orthodontist, you could write about the best age to get braces or options for adults that aren’t obvious.
+If you’re an ENT, you could write about common signs of a thyroid problem.
 If you are an audiologist, you could write about how to manage tinnitus.

 To generate ideas for articles, jot down your observations and reactions after every patient meeting or conversation.
 Cull your list of ideas and start with the ones that will be of the most help to prospects.
 If you can’t come up with any ideas at all, use a survey to ask questions that will generate more information for articles.